simonbrady/cat/ncdc_count/README.md

 INPUT="1901-1910 1911-1930" make count
 ```

-The job runs as the default `hadoop` user so it would like for these input paths
+The job runs as the default `hadoop` user so it would look for these input paths
 under `/user/hadoop` in HDFS.